 We pride ourselves on our accessibility and approachability and, in many ways, the pandemic has allowed us to expand our services to accommodate our clients at the highest level.
 We take all precautions necessary to ensure the safety of our clients and our staff when in person meetings and hearings are necessary.
 We also offer myriad options to connect remotely from the convenience and safety of your home or office.
 As things continue to change with the pandemic our level of service to our clients will not.

 This week Jake, along with special guest Audrey Blair, discuss changes to the rules governing discovery in family court proceedings.
 Audrey Blair provides representation to clients in Family Law Appeals and Litigation Support for attorneys.
 She is a Board Certified family attorney and has been practicing family law in Texas since 2002.
 With her background in family law and family law litigation, Audrey brings vast experience and knowledge to the resolution of family law issues.
-Listen as...read more
+Listen ...read more

 The government and business response to the COVID-19 pandemic has resulted in economic catastrophe for millions of Texans.
 Economic hardship arising from the spread of COVID-19 have impacted millions of Texans.
 Many have lost their jobs or faced significant financial harm.
 That affects people in many ways, including child support.
 If you receive child support, getting that check each month is that much more important right now.
-If you are the parent that pays child support, making ends meet...read more
+If you are the parent that pays child support, making ends m...read more

 How does COVID-19 and the related shelter-in-place directives affect your rights as a parent in Texas?
 How does visitation work right now?
 What if the other parent is not behaving safely?
 We answer these and more as we discuss the latest news.
 The Texas Family Law podcast is available for download on SoundCloud, Apple Podcasts, and Spotify.read more